 Clinic operators must keep an entire group of clients on track every day.
 This can only be achieved when everyone works from the same daily schedule.
-The agenda lets you know what's happening when, and what activities you should participate in.
+This agenda is a good guide to what happens each day and what you'll be involved in.

-- How can I see what's inside the clinic, online?
+- What see inside photos do you have, of the clinic, online?

-- Based on my information, how quickly would you want me to start taking part in the therapy schedule, following detox?
+- When do you expect me to start taking part in the therapy process?

 In fact, a big part of recovering in the longer term, is re-learning to interact with others, and break the old patterns of isolation.